 Under continuing law, a notary is required to provide a notarial certificate for each notarial act the notary performs.
 For two of those acts, an acknowledgment and a jurat, the certificate must indicate what type of notarial act has been performed.
-The bill expands this provision to require all notarial certificates to indicate the type of notarization being performed.
-Furthermore, the bill removes the requirement that an acknowledgment certificate clearly state that no oath or affirmation was administered to the signer.8
+The bill removes this requirement.
+Furthermore, the bill removes the requirement that an acknowledgment certificate clearly state that no oath or affirmation was administered to the signer.9

 The bill removes two references to the requirements imposed related to notarial certificates.
 Continuing law, imposes requirements for the form of both acknowledgments and jurats.
 Current law requires that these requirements must be applied, regardless of the requirements related to notarial certificates.
 In other words, in places where the two sets of requirements are in conflict, the requirements specific to acknowledgments and jurats would control over the general requirements for notarial certificates.
 The bill removes this specification of control, but the impact of this change is unclear.
 There do not appear to be any conflicts between these sets of requirements.
-But if there were, under the bill, it is uncertain which set of requirements would be followed.9
+But if there were, under the bill, it is uncertain which set of requirements would be followed.10